-Impact Ministries is forming a grant writing team to help apply for grants that would benefit our community assistance programs.
+Impact Ministries has formed a grant writing team to help apply for grants that would benefit our community assistance programs.
 If you have experience in this area or believe you would be good at it, please click "Sign-Up" at the end of this page and we will schedule time to meet with you.
 If you are uncertain about your qualifications, read the tips below adapted from RMA, a consulting firm that services nonprofit organizations.

 1. Loves to write, and can write with passion: Most private sector grant proposals need to be written with passion; the program must come alive on the page.
 Great grant writers “get this” and are extremely effective at telling the story so that the reader feels he/she simply MUST fund this incredible program.

 2. Clear and concise: All great grant writers know that each word has to fight for the right to be on the page.
 Sentences must be crisp, clear, and simple.

 3. Limit the jargon: A great grant writer doesn’t use jargon and flowery language; they know that this type of wordiness will only confuse the reader.

 4. Strong knowledge of the organization and the issues: A great grant writer has a solid understanding of the goals and objectives of the organization and the issues on which they will be writing.
 If they don’t, they won’t be able to integrate ideas and the proposal won’t flow correctly.